mahdizmni/mata22/_pages/notes.md

 pre-material : read chapters on subspaces, span and linear independence

 ### Week 7
-pre-material : do the left over proofs from last week
+pre-material : do the left over proofs from last week + review definition of basis